DerGuru/The-Resonant/New Chapters/Part3/P3-14_The_Ritual.md

 Milo's presence was steady, analytical, the rhythm of someone who observes and understands without needing to participate directly.

-Even Malvek's controlled, professional signature emerged—restrained but present, offering structure and authority.
+Even Malvek's controlled, professional signature emerged - restrained but present, offering structure and authority.

 And through it all, RAE wove.
 Connecting them.
 Harmonizing them.
 Making them more than individuals.
 Making them a *pattern*.